-Better known as “The island”, this enchanting town is nearly surrounded by the Atlantic Ocean with the exception of a narrow road/isthmus.
+Overlooking Trinity Bay, Champney’s West is part of a collection of breathtaking coastal communities that make up the Trinity Bight region.
+Better known as “the island”, the town is almost entirely surrounded by the Atlantic Ocean with the exception of a narrow road/isthmus.

-Like most rural NL communities, Champney’s West was profoundly impacted by the collapse of the cod fishery in the early 1990s. (a subsequent moratorium on fishing saw this town’s +400 year way of life literally disappear overnight.)
+Like most rural NL communities, Champney’s West was profoundly impacted by the collapse of the cod fishery of the early 1990s.
+A subsequent moratorium on fishing saw the town’s +400 year way of life literally disappear overnight.

 Ella Freeman Heritage House

-The museum is a definite time-capsule, telling the story of a resilient people from early settlement and the fishery right up to the present day!
+Our visit to Champney’s West first took us to the Ella Freeman Heritage House.
+The museum is a definite time-capsule with a treasure trove of artifacts, pictures, and written materials that illustrate the story of a resilient people from early settlement and their fishery right up to the present day.

 Champney’s West Days